-Did you know that your leg muscles aren’t the only ones in play during cycling?
+If the Tour de France has inspired you, you might be shocked to learn that your leg muscles aren’t the only important part of cycling fitness.
 Your gluteal, back, shoulder, arm and neck muscles are all activated by this versatile activity — so you really need to focus on total-body training.
 And don’t forget, base training is just as important if you want to improve your cycling fitness and performance.
 Set the wheels in motion with comprehensive training and get yourself ready for cycling season so you can enjoy the many benefits of this sport.

 Important for Beginners:

-If you really want to be in good shape for cycling season, make sure to mix flexibility training into your routine.
+If you really want to be fit cycling season, make sure to mix flexibility training into your fitness routine.
 Our cycling expert recommends: “Take at least 10 minutes to stretch properly before every ride to actively support your recovery.
 Don’t forget: you’ll only see the benefits if you’re consistent and dedicated in your efforts.

 Train Your Coordination Skills

-If you want to venture into wide open spaces, your coordination skills will come into play.
+Training coordination skills not only has benefits for your cycling fitness but also general wellbeing and injury prevention.
 They will ensure you can master most tricky situations safely.
 “There are lots of different ways to train your coordination skills.
 You can take a class at your local fitness center or try these exercises to improve balance and stability.”
 Again, consistency is key is here.

 Coordination training should always be done before strength or endurance training, and after you’ve completed a warm-up.
 You can only train your coordination properly if your muscles aren’t already exhausted.